Lifting Children & Families Out of Deep Poverty

 • Increase the monthly benefit to 50% of the federal poverty level and include a cost-of-living increase.

-• The cash benefit increase in 2021 moved the needle on economic well-being for 5,000 children receiving benefits, but inflation has decreased the value of this benefit in only two years.
-In 2023, the value of the RI Works benefit is now only 35% of the federal poverty level in 2022, a 5% decrease.
+• The cash benefit increase in 2021 and 2024 moved the needle on economic well-being for 5,000 children receiving benefits, but inflation continues to decrease the value of this benefit each year.

 Restore eligibility to immigrants